The Containerization of our Children

 As we look back at how infants were cared for one to two generations ago, we can imagine that infants had much more exposure to movement and seeing the world from changing angles and depths.
 It is more likely that a mother of generations ago would put her baby in one arm or on her hip and go about her day; the baby at that point experiences several positional changes from the mother’s body moving, as well as from the mother likely changing holds on the baby.
 In this manner, the baby is then experiencing changing vestibular and proprioceptive inputs that are natural to a mother’s movement and gravitational force.
 Baby-carrying provides the elements of pressure, motion, pleasure, warmth, security, sound that is essential to the development of the vestibular nervous system

 We were at the Apple store the other day, and the employees were shocked at my husband and I. It wasn’t because we had 4 kids — as a matter of fact, 3 of them were not with us.
 We only had our 4-month-old, and we were carrying her in-arms.
 I had a clean diaper in my purse, but no giant diaper bag or baby paraphernalia.
 The employees couldn’t believe it.
 This one guy, who was in his early 20s, was all, “That’s so cool.
 You’re just rockin’ it with your baby and no stroller or baby bags or anything.”
-They all thought it was so novel.
-My baby was so “out there” – you could interact with her!
-And, guess what?
-People did!
-The employees were talking to her, checking her out from all angles, and seriously in awe of having just-a-baby.
-A real life, interactive baby! :P
+They all thought it was so novel. 😛

 In the grand scheme of things, the employees were really quite close in age to me.
 I’m fairly sure that none were younger than 20, so we didn’t have 10 years between us.
-They grew up around infant buckets, though, and I didn’t.
+They grew up around infant buckets, though, and I didn’t because they weren’t popular when I was little.
 It was funny to me and my husband as we watched them process that we were just carrying a baby.

 I understand the appeal of being able to strap your baby into the carseat, unhook them at the mall and place them in the stroller, shop, and then wheel them back to the car where they plug right back in.
-Sometimes life works out where you just need your hands/body free or you can’t carry your baby for some other reason, but why not carry our babies when we can?!
+Sometimes life works out where you just need your hands/body free or you can’t carry your baby for some other reason, but why not carry our babies when we can?
 How many times have you seen a baby crying and the mother frantically pushing the stroller back and forth?
 (Actually, I think I WAS that mother at least once when my oldest was a baby…) Our babies’ brains are AMAZING, and they are hard wired to want to be picked up.
-That is how you don’t get eaten by a bear, folks… throughout time, babies have needed someone to hold them!
+As Dr. Sarah J. Buckley says in her book, part of why babies developed the desire to be held was so they could ensure that they were safe and not attacked by a predator… throughout time, babies have needed someone to hold them!

 Great post!